MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-github-integration.md

 ## Prerequisites

 [!INCLUDE [power-bi-paginated-prerequisites](../includes/power-bi-paginated-prerequisites.md)]
-Git Integration for Microsoft Fabric: [Introduction to git integration](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/intro-to-git-integration)
+Git Integration for Microsoft Fabric: [Introduction to git integration](https://learn.microsoft.com/fabric/cicd/git-integration/intro-to-git-integration)

 ## Get started

-In the Power BI service, navigate to the Workspace that you would like to sync with your git repository by selecting **Workspace** in the left nav.
+In the Power BI service, navigate to the Workspace that you want to sync with your git repository by selecting **Workspace** in the left nav.

 :::image type="content" source="media/page-view/paginated-reports-workspace-selection.png" alt-text="Screenshot of the Workspace":::

-Select **Workspace Settings** in the Workspace
+Select **Workspace Settings** in the Workspace.

 :::image type="content" source="media/page-view/paginated-reports-workspace-settings.png" alt-text="Screenshot of the Workspace Settings":::